craigmiller160/spring-oauth2-utils/docs/INTEGRATING.md

 Lastly, the session policy must be set properly.
 Even though this is intended to be used for REST APIs, the CSRF protection requres an active session.

+PS.
+Even though CSRF protection is provided, Spring Security's CSRF protection needs to be disabled.
+CSRF protection is implemented using the embedded Tomcat intead.

 ```
 @Configuration
 @EnableWebSecurity